JesseZhuang/CSAPP/csapp/02.information/notes.md

 Floating point representation encodes rational numbers of the form $x \times 2^y$, useful for computations involving very large numbers, numbers close to 0, and more generally as an approximation to real arithmetic.

-Institute of Electrical and Elec- tronics Engineers (IEEE) standard 754 was designed for Intel 8086 processor in 1976.
+Institute of Electrical and Electronics Engineers (IEEE) standard 754 was designed for Intel 8086 processor in 1976.

 ## 2.4.1 Fractional Binary Numbers